lmaccagnan/lmaccagnan.github.io/weeklyupdates.md

 Currently, I do not have any blockers.
 In terms of process, I have found that writing things down and collaborating with others significantly enhances my productivity and clarity.
 I plan to continue using these strategies as I move forward, ensuring that I stay organized and on track with my objectives.

+### Week 4:
+Last week, I made significant progress by finalizing my website and reading The 2-Hour Job Search, which provided valuable insights into structuring an effective job search process.

+This week, my focus has shifted to exploring career opportunities within the data science and research fields.
+I am researching different roles to gain a clearer understanding of their responsibilities, required qualifications, and how they align with my skills and experience.
+This will help refine my job search strategy and ensure I am targeting roles that best fit my strengths and career goals.

+So far, I have not encountered any blockers.
+The process I’ve been following has been working well, though after reading The 2-Hour Job Search, I may need to adjust my future timeline.
+However, this is still to be determined as I continue refining my strategy.